vasilakisfil/SimpleAMS/README.md

   #if you also need dynamic options, you can return an array from the lambda
   link :followers, ->(obj) { ["/api/v1/users/#{obj.id}/followers/", rel: obj.type] }

-  #same with metas: can be static, dynamic and accept arbiratry options
+  #same with metas: can be static, dynamic and accept arbitrary options
   meta :environment, ->(obj) { Rails.env.to_s }

   #collection accepts exactly the same aforementioned interface